microsoft/PowerPlatformConnectors/independent-publisher-connectors/NameAPI/readme.md

 ### Name Parser
 Name parsing is the process of splitting a person's name into its individual components, such as first name, middle name, last name, suffix, salutation, and title.

-### Person genderizer
-Attempts to detect the person's gender based on the inputs, especially the person's name.

 ### Disposable email address detector
 Detects disposable email addresses "DEA", also known as trash email addresses such as "foo@mailinator.com".